 For a composite deck: Combine a .12 ml of white vinegar or apple cider vinegar to .06 ml of baking soda with 3.8 litres of water.
 Swab this mixture on the entire deck and rinse well with clean water.

 Avoid homemade deck cleaners or brighteners when using a pressure washer or power washer.
 Because of the tiny nozzles on the sprayer, any granular cleaner will clog the nozzle.

 What is the Best Way to Clean Decking?

 - Remove all furniture, plants, and décor off the deck.
-Removing everything provides an excellent opportunity to visually inspect all of your decking to look for warping, discoloration, and spongy boards.
+Removing everything provides an excellent opportunity to visually inspect all of your decking to look for warping, discolouration, and spongy boards.
 Replace any rotten wood, tap in any popped screws, and tighten any loose fasteners.

 - Pre-rinse.
 This step allows the cleaner to be dispersed more easily.

-- Seal wood decking with stain with sealant or a clear sealant to prevent further damage.
+- Seal timber decking with stain with sealant or a clear sealant to prevent further damage.
 It’s easiest to use a long-handled paint roller or sponge applicator.
 Sanding before sealing may help the product to penetrate the wood more deeply.

 A few helpful notes:

 - Whether you’re using a homemade cleaner or a purchased one, wear gloves.
 Some cleaning agents can cause skin irritation.